-Delegates and Events

-Delegates and events are now implemented on the JVM platform.

-This release provides support for combining delegates, using the METHOD keyword to specify method groups, and implicit conversion from a method group or an anonymous method to the suitable delegate type.

-Handling Invalid Numeric Data

-The handling of invalid numeric data is controlled by a number of Compiler directives: HOSTNUMMOVE, HOSTNUMCOMPARE and SIGNFIXUP.
+Delegates Delegates and events are now implemented on the JVM platform. and Events specify metho rovides support for combining delegates, using the METHOD keyword to d groups, and implicit conversion from a method group or an anonymous suitable delegate type.
+Handling Invalid Numeric Data HOSTNUMM The handling of invalid numeric data is controlled by a number of Compiler directives: HOSTNUMMOVE, HOSTNUMCOMPARE and SIGNFIXUP.
 These directives were previously only available in native code but are now supported in managed code.

-Resolving Types

-In this release, the Compiler attempts to resolve types to those defined in the current compilation unit wherever possible.
-The Compiler will attempt to resolve such types to an external name only if no suitable type exists in the current compilation unit.
-For example:

-\$set ilusing "System" class-id MyNamespace.
-Event Handler.
-01 o type EventHandler. end class.

-In this release, 01 o type EventHandler. resolves to MyNamespace.
-EventHandler and not to System.
-EventHandler.
+Resolving Types compilation ur , the Compiler attempts to resolve types to those defined in the current hit wherever possible.
+The Compiler will attempt to resolve such types to an only if no suitable type exists in the current compilation unit.
+For example: \$set ilusin class-id My 01 o type n end class. ng"System" Namespace .EventHandler.
+EventHandler. ,01 o type EventHandler. resolves to e.EventHandler and not to System.EventHandler.
+Specifying Properties on a data item generated as to specify the In previous versions of the products, properties declared using the PROPERTY keyword on a data item were generated as final properties.

-Specifying Properties

-In previous versions of the products, properties declared using the PROPERTY keyword on a data item were generated as final properties.
 Starting with this release, they are generated as virtual properties by default.
 In order to make the properties final, you need to specify the word FINAL following PROPERTY.
 This change may affect the generation of Proxy classes, for example, if you are using WCF.

-JDBC JDBC has been enhanced to support two new directives:

-JNDI Enables you to specify a JNDI class that looks up connection strings.
+OpenESQL JDBC JDBC has I been enhanced to support two new directives: JNDI Enables you to specify a JNDI class that looks up connection strings.
 JNDIENC Enables applications to use the JNDI Environment Naming Context (ENC) when looking up JDBC data source names using JNDI.

-Added support for a generic one-phase commit for ODBC XA switch module.

-ODBC

-SQL Compiler Directive Options

-OpenESQL has been enhanced to support the the following new SQL compiler directive options:

-DATE Controls the reformatting of date values in output parameters and in input parameter character host variables when DETECTDATE is also specified.
+ODBC Added support for a generic one-phase commit for ODBC XA switch module.
+SQL Compile Directive Options OpenESQL has been enhanced to support the the following new SQL compiler directive options: DATE Controls the reformatting of date values in output parameters and in input parameter character host variables when DETECTDATE is also specified.

 TIME Controls the reformatting of date values in output parameters and in input parameter character host variables when DETECTDATE is also used.
 DATEDELIM Specifies a single character as the delimiter between the year, month, and day components to override the default delimiter determined by the HCOSS DIALECT or DATE directive specification.
 TIMEDELIM Specifies a single character as the delimiter between the hour, minute, and second components to override the default delimiter determined by the HCOSS DIALECT or TIME directive specification.
 TSTAMPSEP Specifies a single character as the separator between the date and time parts of timestamp and date/time data.

-OpenESQL Assistant

-OESQL Assistant now supports updateable cursors.
+OpenESQL Assistant OESQL Assistant now supports updateable cursors.
 SQL Server We now support Microsoft SQL Server 2012.